joanaBrit/tube-wise/client/README.md

 - Debbuging and refacturing some parts code logic.
 - Login and register fields.
 - Installed Material UI and addet to the form.
+- Debbuging and refactoring the user errors from the back end
+- installed cors to make the connection.

 5. Token Storage:
 -
 6. Protected Routes: